 Do you have basic knowledge of security controls, but want to learn more about threat modeling and integrating security into DevSecOps?
-Our DevSecOps certification training will help you to incorporate security features in all parts of the development process, as well as navigate security challenges in custom software and web applications.
+Our DevSecOps course will help you to incorporate security features in all parts of the development process, as well as navigate security challenges in custom software and web applications.

-This course will provide students with the fundamental knowledge to integrate security controls, processes, and services into the DevOps pipeline.
-This course cover the distinct security challenges posed by custom software and web applications.
+This DevSecOps course will provide students with the fundamental knowledge to integrate security controls, processes, and services into the DevOps pipeline.
+This course covers the distinct security challenges posed by custom software and web applications.

 Security professionals have a robust suite of tools and methodologies for assessing the risk to operating systems, firewalls, and other components on the network.
 But they may have limited knowledge on how to review web applications and custom code.
 As demonstrated by the recent breaches, which have exploited third-party libraries, continuous monitoring and assessment do not always include a review of software dependencies.

 To gain a common understanding of these distinct security challenges, the course will include an overview of vulnerabilities such as XSS, CSRF, SQL injection, Local/Remote File Inclusion, and other findings identified in the OWASP Top 10.
-Additional insight will be provided into the susceptibility to “supply chain” risks when third-party libraries are loaded from public repositories such as NPM, Docker Hub, Python Package Index, or Cloud market places.
+Additional insight will be provided into the susceptibility to “supply chain” risks when third-party libraries are loaded from public repositories such as NPM, Docker Hub, Python Package Index, or Cloud services marketplaces.
 The focus of the course is on open-source tools to perform static code analysis, dynamic code analysis, and third-party dependency checks.